-COMPLIANCE WITH CHAPTER 17.20 - RESIDENTIAL DESIGN AND LANDSCAPING STANDARDS requirement.
-A picture of the planted tree shall be submitted to the planning division prior to issuance of occupancy.
+COMPLIANCE WITH CHAPTER 17.20 - RESIDENTIAL DESIGN AND LANDSCAPING STANDARDS division prior to issuance of occupancy.
 Upon approval by the community development director, when a planter strip is not present, a tree may be placed within an easement on the abutting private property within ten feet of the public right-of-way if a covenant is recorded for the property with the Clackamas County Recorders Office identifying the tree as a city street tree, subject to the standards in Chapter 12.08 of the Oregon City Municipal Code.
 The street tree shall be a minimum of two-inches in caliper and either selected from the Oregon City Street Tree List or approved by a certified arborist for the planting location.